jhpce-jhu/jhpce_mkdocs/docs/orient/orientation.md

 ## Documentation used in orientation
-You can download the orientation slides at [JHPCE-Overview](../orient/images/JHPCE-Overview-2024-01.pdf)
+You can download the orientation slides at [JHPCE-Overview](../orient/images/JHPCE-Overview-2024-01.pdf) You can download the orientation slides at [JHPCE-Overview](../orient/images/latest-orient.pdf)

 JRT thinks that such file should live in docs/orient/images/